 Bad breath or halitosis is an embarrassing condition affecting one fourth of the world’s population.
+There are foods to fight bad breath naturally.
 Bad breath can be caused by poor oral hygiene, dental diseases, dental cavities, poor diet, dentures, excessive alcohol consumption, smoking and certain medical conditions such as ulcers, sinusitus, intestinal issues.
 But there are foods that can hep fight bad breath naturally.

 If you suffer from halitosis, it is important that you find the cause for your own health and for those around you.
 A visit to a dentist or healthcare provider is recommended.
 Once you know the cause of your problem, you can then tackle the problem and ideally find relief through natural remedies.
 But first, let us learn more about bad breath.